cloudposse/terraform-aws-components/modules/spacelift/admin-stack/README.md

 # Component: `spacelift/admin-stack`

-This component is responsible for creating an administrative [stack](https://docs.spacelift.io/concepts/stack/) and its corresponding child stacks in the spacelift organization.
+This component is responsible for creating an administrative [stack](https://docs.spacelift.io/concepts/stack/) and its corresponding child stacks in the Spacelift organization.

-The component uses a series of `context_fiters` to select atmos component instances to manage as child stacks.
+The component uses a series of `context_filters` to select atmos component instances to manage as child stacks.

 ## Usage